ethereum-optimism/specs/specs/experimental/plasma.md

 commitment (keccak256 hash) is submitted as the bacher inbox transaction call data.

 Commitments are encoded as `commitment_type_byte ++ commitment_bytes`, where `commitment_bytes` depends
-on the `commitment_type_byte` where [0, 128] are reserved for official implementations:
+on the `commitment_type_byte` where [0, 128) are reserved for official implementations:

 | `commitment_type` | `commitment`                    |
 | ----------------- | ------------------------------- |
 | 0                 | `keccak256(tx_payload)`         |

-The batcher SHOULD cap input payloads to the maximum L1 calldata size or risk the input to be skipped during derivation.
+The batcher SHOULD cap input payloads to the maximum L1 tx size or risk the input to be skipped during derivation.

 The batcher SHOULD NOT submit a commitment onchain unless input data was successfully stored on the service.